Willgunter/Discord-Clone/README.md

         - ✅✅✅Turn server icons from emojis into pictures✅✅✅
         - make a profile picture for users and current user - shouldn't be that hard for Users column
         - let users change color of pictures
-        - make "profile" route more pretty
+        - make "profile" route more pretty --> remove profile route and put all information in user box?
         - fix up messages and stuff (attach a user to a message, make box look better, etc...)
-        - Clean up routing / add server / channel feature (???)
+        - Clean up routing / add add server / channel feature (???)
         - ✅✅✅Change "Enter text" to "Message {channel name}"✅✅✅
-        - (maybe) clean up routing for nine different routes and make it so that its more scalable
+        - (maybe) clean up routing for nine different routes and make it so that its more scalable --> working on rn

 - ✅✅✅Break up screen into 5 parts just like Discord (narrow left side bar, left list of channels, main chat area, list of users, and small little bar the left w settings and stuff) *will work on when I can display a freaking message*✅✅✅